 - N.B.
 Antibody reactivity and working conditions may vary between species.

 - Purified IgG - liquid

-- Purified IgG prepared by affinity chromatography from tissue culture supernatant
+- Purified IgG prepared by protein A and ion exchange chromatography from tissue culture supernatant

 - Buffer Solution